 USE A ONE-SHOT ITEM: You could help another player by using a One-Shot to strengthen his side.
-Of course, you can "accidentally" strengthen the
+Of course, you can "accidentally" strengthen the monster with it, instead . . .

 PLAY A MONSTER ENHANCER: These cards (usually) make a monster stronger. . . and give it more Treasure.
 You can play these either during your own combats or during someone else's combat.